Broadcom/stbgcc-4.8/README.md

 Broadcom stbgcc-4.8 toolchain
 =============================

-Each branch contains the different versions of the binaries that have been released
+Release attachments contain the different versions of binaries and sources that have been released.